AlexGliesch/wildermyth-stats-reroll/README.md

 Usage: first, use F10 on the character creation screen to provide a screen rectangle where the character stats are displayed.
 Then, use F12 to start rolling for a character and F11 to stop the search.

 This was developed for Wildermyth version 1.14+486 Elona Rib.
-I am not sure if this works in newer versions, but I see no reason why it wouldn't.
+I am not sure if this works in newer versions - needs to be tested.